sudface/vb.net/10 - Arrays and Random Numbers/README.md

 Here are variables, represented as individual elements available in an array.
 Like so,

     dim number() As Integer = {135,521,352,235,155,34,1513,473}

-    'calling number(5) would return the 6th value in the array (remember, computers think from zero), which will be "34"
+    'Note: calling number(5) would return the 6th value in the array (remember, computers think from zero), which will be "34"

 Arrays can also store strings (words), for example,

     dim word_array() As String = {"bob","the","builder","can","we","fix","it"}

-    'calling word_array(3) would return the 4th value in the array (remember, zero), which will be "can"
+    'Note: calling word_array(3) would return the 4th value in the array (remember, zero), which will be "can"

 This makes it easy to access these words programatically in For loops and such.
 For example,